DanijelHuis/HDAugmentedReality/README.md

 ## What is next?
 - Notify ARAnnotationView when device is targeting it (Focus mode).
 This could be used as alternative to stacking or used with it.
 Similar feature can be seen in Flightradar app.

+## Important
+- Please don't submit pull requests without notice
+- I have no intention of supporting Carthage

 ## Plist
 - Add NSLocationWhenInUseUsageDescription.
 This is needed for location authorization.